madpiano/2019-432/slides/post-class/README.md

 ## Quiz 2

 All Quiz 2 information and materials [are located here](https://github.com/THOMASELOVE/2019-432/tree/master/quizzes/quiz2).
-Quiz 2 is due at 2 PM Thursday 2019-05-02.
+The answer sketch [is now available](https://github.com/THOMASELOVE/2019-432/blob/master/quizzes/quiz2/quiz2_2019_with_sketch.pdf).
+On 2019-05-06, you should have received an email from Professor Love containing your grades on each of the 36 items.

 ## On R 3.6.0